jmarcosdias/healthy/README.md

 Repeat the following steps in different devices including desktop and smartphone and different browsers.
 Pay attention to the usability and responsiveness by comparing what you see in each device with what you see in other devices.
 Follow the instructions at each step to assess functionality and data management.

+#### Feedback messages to users

+##### As a Site User I want to receive ongoing feedback messages in the website, according to the actions I take in the website.

+These messages should be tested along all the test procedures.
+Make sure you see messages giving you feedback according to the actions you take.

+For example, when signing in as User1 (Log in test below), make sure you see a message saying "Successfully signed in as User1.".

 #### Welcome Page

 ##### As a Site User I want to be able to view the welcome/landing page so that I can log in or create an account.